ds004/fmriSims/ReadMe.md

 -`subjectID`: a `1xM` cell object containing a string ID for each subject.
 Assume each subject has a folder within `workdir` with their corresponding subjectID that contains all their data.
 E.g. if subjectID(1) == '001', then the folder `workdir/001` will contain all of that subject's data

--`eventName`: a `1xK` cell object containing a string giving placement of each event's fitted beta map in .nii format within any subjectID folder.
-For example if a subjectID is 001, and `eventName = {"event1/beta.nii", "event2/beta.nii"}` then there is a beta map located in workdir/001/event1/beta.nii and workdir/001/event2/beta/nii.
+-`condName`: a `1xK` cell object containing a string giving placement of each condition's fitted beta map in .nii format within any subjectID folder.
+For example if a subjectID is 001, and `condName = {"con1/beta.nii", "con2/beta.nii"}` then there is a beta map located in workdir/001/con1/beta.nii and workdir/001/con2/beta/nii.

--`baseName`: a `1xK` cell object similar to `eventName`.
-Gives the placement of any baseline betamaps for comparing events to. **Even if the baseline is the same for multiple events, there file still must be duplicated, as there must be an `nii` file for each event.**
+-`baseName`: a `1xK` cell object similar to `condName`.
+Gives the placement of any baseline betamaps for comparing conditions to. **Even if the baseline is the same for multiple conditions, there file still must be duplicated, as there must be an `nii` file for each condition.**

 -`GLMregions`: a numeric vector giving the parcel number for all parcels that were selected as significantly activating (across time) from the traditional GLM.